 When an individual is afraid to jeopardize a relationship, they may push a partner away.
 One person ends up chasing the other, while the second individual avoids them.
 In this pattern of pursuit and avoidance or “avoidance/avoidance,” the couple does not communicate or is not sure how to communicate well.
 Couples stuck in this pattern must learn to effectively communicate and address issues instead of avoiding them.
 If not addressed, avoidance behaviors can eventually lead to a split in the relationship.

 These examples are only a few of the many issues couples may experience in their marriage.
 Whether couples have a few ups and downs or a seemingly unsurmountable issue, there is help.
-Call Thriveworks in McLean, VA at (202) 478-9619 to schedule a session or to find out more about how couples counseling and marriage therapy can help your relationship grow and thrive.
-Thriveworks McLean VA is located at 1830 Kirby Rd McLean, VA 22101.
+Call Thriveworks McLean, VA in Fairfax at (202) 478-9619 to schedule a session or to find out more about how couples counseling and marriage therapy can help your relationship grow and thrive.
+Thriveworks McLean, VA is located at 1830 Kirby Rd McLean, VA 22101.